ceph/ceph/doc/cluster-ops/crush-map.rst

 - ``metadata``
 - ``rbd``

-.. important:: In most cases, you will not need to modify the default rules.
+.. note:: In most cases, you will not need to modify the default rules.
 When you create a new pool, its default ruleset is ``0``.

 A rule takes the following form::